Patient Information

 The GOAL-Trauma Study: Global Outcomes After Laparotomy for Trauma

-Run and funded by the University of Cambridge, this study will collect data on all patients across all ages during a one month period who undergo a trauma laparotomy within the first 5 days of them presenting to hospital following injury.
-We will include patients from any hospital across the world that performs trauma surgery, collecting data before, during, and after the operation.
-We will follow these patients up for 30 days following their operation.
+Run and funded by the University of Cambridge, the GOAL-Trauma study collected data on all patients across all ages who underwent a trauma laparotomy within the first 5 days of them presenting to hospital following injury.
+It included patients from any hospital across the world that performs trauma surgery, collecting data before, during, and after the operation.
+Patients were followed up for 30 days following their operation.

 Key Documents for Patients